 What is Microbial Testing?

 Before widespread distribution to the public, pharmaceuticals, cosmetics, food products, and water are all subject to microbiology tests.
 The facilities where these products are handled and processed are bound by rigorous best-safety practices designed to reduce the risk of contamination from pathogens, molds, and yeasts.
-Here at Modern Canna Science, we employ advanced microbial testing methods and procedures, including culture and surface sampling, aerobic plate counts (APC), and other technology that is capable of detecting pathogenic organisms and trace levels of mold on cannabis.
+Here at Modern Canna, we employ advanced microbial testing methods and procedures, including culture and surface sampling, aerobic plate counts (APC), and other technology that is capable of detecting pathogenic organisms and trace levels of mold on cannabis.